1994–95 Svenska Cupen

-Svenska Cupen 1994-95 was the fortieth season of the main Swedish football Cup.
-The competition was concluded on 25 May 1995 with the Final held in Gamla Ullevi, Göteborg.
-Halmstads BK won 3-1 against AIK before an attendance of 4,889 spectators.
+The 1994–95 Svenska Cupen was the 40th season of the main Swedish football Cup.
+The competition was concluded on 25 May 1995, with the final held in Gamla Ullevi, Gothenburg.
+Halmstads BK won 3–1 against AIK before an attendance of 4,889 spectators.

 Preliminary round 1

 For results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 2

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Third round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fourth round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Fifth round

 The 8 matches in this round were played between 21 September 1994 and 2 April 1995.

 Quarter-finals

 The 4 matches in this round were played between 6 April and 13 April 1995.